shaltut/cbsi_inv_sys/readme.txt

 		- Google Chrome, Safari, Opera, IE, FireFox, etc.
 	--- Moblie compatibility.
 Download emulators (or just use XCode if you have that downloaded)
 	--- SYSTEM DATES: Almost the entire check system, as well as the maintenance system works based off of system dates...
 We should make sure the dates are correctly entered, and properly interpreted by the system. (more on this talk to me)
+	--- The new background color makes some parts of some pages/text hard to read.

 Errors Found That Need Fixin':